efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

     assert not hasattr( my_device.config, "temp")  # temp node is not part of config

-Actually a ``Config`` class is a special  :class:`pydevmgr_core.BaseFactory` (in v>0.6) which is responsible from inputs argument to build the object from a parent object.
-The Factory class in this case is also use to hold configuration for the object.
-One can make any kind of factory
+Below is an other exemple but using an Factory rather than the default Config.
+The Factory is switching between to kind of objects function to user input.

 ::

     from pydevmgr_core import BaseFactory, BaseDevice, BaseNode
-    from pydevmgr_core,np_nodes import Noise
+    from pydevmgr_core.np_nodes import Noise
     from pydevmgr_core.nodes import Static
     from typing import Optional